rusticata/der-parser/UPGRADING.md

 To eventually ease upgrades, a new module (`der_parser::ber::compat`) has been added, to provide aliases for these types.
 It must be imported explicitely.

+Header fields must now be access using getters/setters.

 ## Upgrading from 4.x to 5.0

 ### BER variants: ContextSpecific, Optional, Tagged